Area Rate Efficiency in Multi-Link Molecular Communications: Introduction

 Besides the time dimension, the spatial dimension can be exploited to increase the system throughput.
+Hereby, choosing an appropriate spatial arrangement enables the efficient usage of this additional degree of freedom for system design.
 However, this option has received less attention in the \ac{MC} literature.
-Existing works exploit the spatial dimension for example in the context of \ac{MIMO} \ac{MC} systems \cite{Meng2012MIMOMC,Damrath2018ArGain,Huang2019SpatMod,Gursoy2019IndMod,Rouzegar2019MIMO} or for large-scale \ac{MC} systems with many \ac{TXs} by applying tools from \ac{3D} stochastic geometry \cite{Deng2017MU3D, Zabini2019SDSecondOrder, Dissanayake2019InterferenceMitLarScal, Fang2021QuorumSensing}.
+Existing works exploit the spatial dimension for example in the context of \ac{MIMO} \ac{MC} systems \cite{Meng2012MIMOMC,Damrath2018ArGain,Huang2019SpatMod,Gursoy2019IndMod,Rouzegar2019MIMO} or for large-scale \ac{MC} systems with randomly distributed \ac{TXs} \cite{Deng2017MU3D, Zabini2019SDSecondOrder, Dissanayake2019InterferenceMitLarScal, Fang2021QuorumSensing}.
 A \ac{MIMO} \ac{MC} system comprises one \ac{TX} and one \ac{RX}, but the \ac{TX} and the \ac{RX} are connected to multiple spatially distributed release and reception sites, respectively.
 Hence, well known techniques such as spatial modulation for encoding \cite{Huang2019SpatMod,Gursoy2019IndMod}, and selection combining and zero forcing for decoding \cite{Rouzegar2019MIMO, Meng2012MIMOMC} are applicable.
 Performance benefits of \ac{MIMO} \ac{MC} systems, such as diversity gain and spatial multiplexing gain, are discussed in \cite{Meng2012MIMOMC, Damrath2018ArGain}.
 In all existing studies on \ac{MIMO} \ac{MC} systems, the considered number of release/reception sites is relatively low.
 To the best of the authors' knowledge, the largest system was investigated in \cite{Gursoy2019IndMod}, which studied an $8 \times 8$ system.
-Unlike the studies on \ac{MIMO} \ac{MC}, large-scale \ac{MC} systems with an asymptotically large number of \ac{TXs} are investigated in \cite{Deng2017MU3D, Zabini2019SDSecondOrder, Dissanayake2019InterferenceMitLarScal, Fang2021QuorumSensing}.
+Unlike the studies on \ac{MIMO} \ac{MC}, large-scale \ac{MC} systems with an asymptotically large number of randomly distributed \ac{TXs} are investigated in \cite{Deng2017MU3D, Zabini2019SDSecondOrder, Dissanayake2019InterferenceMitLarScal, Fang2021QuorumSensing}.
 In \cite{Deng2017MU3D}, a swarm of randomly placed \ac{TXs} simultaneously transmit the same bit sequence to one \ac{RX}.
-Methods from stochastic geometry are utilized to derive the received signal and the corresponding \ac{BER}.
-Stochastic geometry is also exploited in \cite{Zabini2019SDSecondOrder}, where the signal-to-noise ratio and the signal-to-interference ratio for spatially randomly distributed \ac{MC} links are studied for both synchronous and asynchronous \ac{TXs}.
-The authors in \cite{Dissanayake2019InterferenceMitLarScal} extend the work of \cite{Deng2017MU3D, Zabini2019SDSecondOrder} by proposing an interference mitigation method based on error correction coding and a modulation scheme, which assumes that two types of molecules are available.
-In \cite{Fang2021QuorumSensing}, stochastic geometry is applied to study cooperation in quorum sensing of randomly distributed bacteria.
+Methods from stochastic geometry are utilized to analyze the received signal and the corresponding \ac{BER}.
+Stochastic geometry is also exploited in \cite{Zabini2019SDSecondOrder}, where the signal-to-noise ratio and the signal-to-interference ratio for randomly distributed \ac{MC} links are studied for both synchronous and asynchronous \ac{TXs}.
+The authors in \cite{Dissanayake2019InterferenceMitLarScal} extend the work of \cite{Deng2017MU3D, Zabini2019SDSecondOrder} by proposing an interference mitigation method based on error correction coding and a modulation scheme relying on two different types of molecules.
+In \cite{Fang2021QuorumSensing}, stochastic geometry is applied to study quorum sensing of randomly distributed bacteria.
+On the other hand, according to \cite{kim2008defined, boedicker2015microbial}, the spatial distribution of the bacteria impacts the efficiency of quorum sensing when multiple bacteria-based communication processes take place simultaneously.
+In this context, a system comprised of multiple different bacteria colonies can be modelled as a multi-link system.
+In such a system, quorum sensing enables communication within each colony and between different colonies due to the inter-link interference \cite[Sec.
+VII.]{boedicker2015microbial}, which facilitates cooperation, parasitism, and competition \cite{tan2015unraveling}.
+The latter is realized by causing intentional interference, i.e., some colonies use enzymes to destroy the quorum sensing signals of other colonies, see \cite[Fig. 7]{boedicker2015microbial} and \cite{rampioni2014art}.
+In \cite{silva2017signal, kim2008defined}, the authors show quantitatively that the interaction of spatially distributed colonies is distance dependent.
+In fact, in \cite{kim2008defined} synthetically designed bacteria colonies which are both competitive and cooperative are investigated.
+Here, cooperation is vital as the colonies possess complementary functions to re-mediate environmental contamination, but they compete for nutrients among the colonies.
+As shown in \cite[Fig. 3]{kim2008defined}, an optimal spatial separation between the colonies exist, which maximizes the viability of the colonies, i.e., a spatial distribution which balances the inter-colony competition and cooperation.
+These examples highlight the importance of studying the use of the spatial resource and developing performance metrics that allow the evaluation of multi-link \ac{MC} systems.